schradermade/utagdb-logger/CONTEXT.md

 4. Session start/end markers are inserted as log entries.
 5. `sessionLogCount`, `sessionId`, and `lastSessionId` are updated for UI and export.
 6. The side panel logger preview filters session logs by the active tab UUID.
+7. Log entries are stored as strings (derived from `utag.DB` args) to reduce size.

 ### Consent Monitor
 - `content.js` collects consent data from supported CMPs and signals including: